leonhard-s/ps2-rich-presence/README.md

 ### Assets

-Most artworks used in this application are based on assets available through the Daybreak Game Company [Census API](http://census.daybreakgames.com/), which were then modified for our requirements (upscaling, tracing, cropping, etc.).
+Most artworks used in this application are based on assets available through the Daybreak Game Company [Census API](http://census.daybreakgames.com/), which were then modified (e.g. upscaled, traced, or cropped) for our requirements.

 Use of our modifications is permitted without restriction.
 Note that your use still has to comply with the [Census API Policy](http://census.daybreakgames.com/#services-api-policy) and the Daybreak Game Company [Terms of Service](https://www.daybreakgames.com/terms-of-service#section13).